Mr. Yuk: Effectiveness

 At least two peer-reviewed medical studies (Fergusson 1982, Vernberg 1984) have suggested that Mr. Yuk stickers do not effectively keep children away from potential poisons and may even attract children.
 Specifically, Vernberg and colleagues note concerns for using the stickers to protect young children.
 Fergusson and colleagues state that "the method may be effective with older children or as an adjunct to an integrated poisoning prevention campaign".

 To evaluate the effectiveness of six projected symbols (skull-and-crossbones, red stop sign, and four others), tests were conducted at day care centers.
 Children in the program rated Mr. Yuk as the most unappealing image.
 By contrast, children rated the skull-and-crossbones to be the most appealing.

 Licensing

 Mr. Yuk and his graphic rendering are registered trademarks and service marks of the UPMC Children's Hospital of Pittsburgh, and the rendering itself is additionally protected by copyright.
 The Children's Hospital of Pittsburgh of UPMC gives out free sheets of Mr. Yuk stickers if contacted by mail.

+Modern usage

+Given the evidence regarding the campaign's effectiveness, some poison control centers no longer distribute Mr. Yuk stickers.
+However, as of May 2024, other poison control centers, such as the Pittsburgh Poison Center continue to offer stickers.